-In addition to reasons for an informal hearing listed at 24 CFR 982.555(a)(1)(i)-(vi) (See 16-III.C.
+In addition to reasons for an informal hearing listed at 24 CFR 982.555(a)(1)(i)-(v) (See 16-III.C.
 Informal Hearings for Participants), an opportunity for an informal hearing must be given to residents for any dispute that a resident may have with respect to an owner action in accordance with the individual's lease or the contract administrator in accordance with RAD PBV requirements that adversely affect the resident's rights, obligations, welfare, or status.

-- For any hearing required under 24 CFR 982.555(a)(1)(i)-(vi), the contract administrator will perform the hearing, as is the current standard in the program. - For any additional hearings required under RAD, the PHA (as owner) will perform the hearing.
+- For any hearing required under 24 CFR 982.555(a)(1)(i)-(v), the contract administrator will perform the hearing in accordance with Chapter 16 Part III: Informal Reviews and Hearings, as is the current standard in the program. - For any additional hearings required under RAD, the PHA (as owner) will perform the hearing.